Georg Hermann Quincke: Biography

+In 1865, Quincke became an extraordinary professor at the University of Berlin.
+In 1872, he was appointed a full professor at the University of Würzburg, and in 1875 succeeded Gustav Kirchhoff at the University of Heidelberg, where he remained until his retirement in 1907.

 In September 1860, Quincke was one of the participants in the Karlsruhe Congress, the first international conference of chemistry worldwide.
 He and Adolf von Baeyer represented the University of Berlin in Congress.

 Quincke also did important work in the experimental study of the reflection of light, especially from metallic surfaces, and carried on prolonged researches on the subject of the influence of electric forces upon the constants of different forms of matter, modifying the dissociation hypothesis of Clausius.